 Pinellas County Schools offers families a wealth of educational choices suited to students' interests, talents, and abilities.
 District Application Programs offer rigorous educational pathways to guide students based on their interests from kindergarten through 12th-grade.
-These programs provide unique programs different from assigned zoned-school while promoting diversity.
+These programs provide unique programs different from assigned zoned schools while promoting diversity.

 To attend one of the District Application Programs, an application is required.
 An audition is also required for high school performing arts programs.
 Application to District Application Programs is voluntary and participation is a privilege.
-Therefore, students in these programs are expected to demonstrate adequate performance while participating in these programs.

 District Application Programs include fundamental and magnet programs: